mindspore-ai/docs/tutorials/training/source_en/advanced_use/cv_resnet50.md

 ### Defining the Loss Function and Optimizer

 A loss function and an optimizer need to be defined.
-The loss function is a training objective of the deep learning, and is also referred to as an objective function.
+The loss function is a training objective of the deep learning, and is also referred to an objective function.
 The loss function indicates the distance between a logit of a neural network and a label, and is scalar data.

 Common loss functions include mean square error, L2 loss, Hinge loss, and cross entropy.
 Cross entropy is usually used for image classification.